 The APJCC Teilbaum Family Center for the Arts accepts submissions year round for multi media artwork including but not limited to painting, drawing, sculpture, tapestry and photography.
 Submitted artwork will be reviewed by our Cultural Arts Committee and kept on file for possible future shows.
 There is no fee for submissions.
 You will be contacted by the JCC directly if selected for a possible exhibition.
 Please send artist bio/history along with at least 3 images showcasing your work to email@example.com Please include information as to your interest in presenting at the APJCC.

-All Cultural Arts programs at the APJCC are made possible, in part, by generous contributions from Sylvia & Leonard Metz, Doris & Rick Davis, and Bill Lister.
+All Cultural Arts programs at the APJCC are made possible, in part, by generous contributions from Sylvia & Leonard Metz, Doris and Rick z"l Davis, and Bill Lister.